-Historically, prior to the fourth quarter of 2021 we experienced higher net sales in the third and fourth quarters of the fiscal year compared to other quarters.
+Prior to the fourth quarter of 2021 we experienced higher net sales in the third and fourth quarters of the fiscal year compared to other quarters.
 This was due in large part to the phasing of our product seasons, with spring-summer season going from November to May and fall-winter season going from July to October, as well as seasonal holiday demand.
-However, beginning in January 2022 we introduced new product seasons with spring-summer season going from January to June and fall-winter season going from July to December.
+Beginning in January 2022 we introduced new product seasons with spring-summer season going from January to June and fall-winter season going from July to December.
 As a result of the introduction of the new product seasons, we launched our spring-summer product season in January 2022 instead of November 2021.
-As a result, there can be no guarantee that the historical trend described above will continue in the future.